 As they waited for the door to close, the Ambassador gave directions while she changed into her formal robes.

 “Doctor, you will come with me.
 Get dressed.
 Beth, quickly.
 Set up three stations.
 Just show the treaty.
 You know what we need.
 N’amani, take care of background.
 Use the oldest approach footage you have.
 Kell, tactical flight auxiliary.”

 She was hoping that with their previous planning and little luck, nothing would happen.
 The Olmeri were a surly lot that wanted to argue about every little tiny thing.
 She wanted to bypass that and get straight to the part about them leaving.

-As soon as the doors open, they all move quickly to where they need to go.
+As soon as the doors opened, they all moved quickly in various directions.

 “Captain, the Ambassador said, as she and the Doctor arrived on the bridge.
 “I’ve asked Kell to go to auxiliary flight control.
 He is ready.
 I hope we don’t need him.
-Beth, are you and N’amani ready” she asks.
-The comm link behind her lights up.
+Beth, are you and N’amani ready?”

 “Captain Logan, would you please hail our friends, with video.
 I’d like to speak with them.”

 He looked at her.
 “You want to speak with them?
 They just tried to hijack your shuttle.
 They’ve not been friendly.
 Why are you…” he stopped.

 She turned to face him and looked directly at him.
 He wasn’t sure what happened, but he knew, with complete confidence, that he was going to do exactly what she asked.

 She turned back to face the screen, signaling Beth and N’amani.